-Interactive mode may be invoked with the interactive command on any namespace.
+Interactive mode may be invoked with the interactive command on any node.
 See Executing Commands.
 Run

-The 'run' command allows you to execute commands on your servers over SSH.
-You can target either individual, or groups of servers (where you execute the same command on multiple machines in parallel).
+The 'run' command allows you to execute commands on your servers (over SSH), or on your Kubernetes containers (transparently, via Kubectl).
+You can target either individual, or groups of servers/containers where the same command is executed in parallel on all machines in your selection.